junh1024/junh1024-Documents/Audio/Surround/Home Theater 3D Audio Formats Myths.md

 I have tested neither workflow.
 Depending on budget or other factors, you may need to monitor on a Atmos-certified facility &/ use more standard workflows.

-### DDP Atmos is the best way to delivery Atmos for cinema
+### DDP Atmos is the best way to deliver Atmos for cinema
 FALSE.
 While it is efficient, you lose directionality since it's arrayed to 7.1.2.
 A regular DCP workflow would be better.

 ### DAMF, ADM, and IMF IAB are the same quality